“There’s an app for that.” It might be a ubiquitous phrase, but sometimes it isn’t true.

 Prototyping can do more than test the principles of your app.
 Done right, an effective prototype can attract investors.
 That could give you the financial backing you need to turn your prototype into a full-featured application.

 With a prototype in place (and maybe some financial backing), it’s time to start development in earnest.

-You can build out from your prototype to turn it into a full-fledged product.
-Thanks to your prototype, you’ll already have an idea what your app’s “skeleton” will look like.
+You can build out your prototype to turn it into a full-fledged product.
+Thanks to your prototype, you’ll already have an idea of what your app’s “skeleton” will look like.